 Pueblos Mágicos – Worth the Hype

-It’s possible you may not have heard about the Pueblos Mágicos de México, which is, essentially, the Magic Towns of Mexico.
+It’s possible you may not4 have heard about the Pueblos Mágicos de México, which is, essentially, the Magic Towns of Mexico.
 They are a group of towns that provide “magical” experiences to visitors.
 The towns each have something unique that they offer tourists, whether it be cultural, historical, or a wealth of natural beauty.
 If you haven’t already, next time you visit, you absolutely need to make a point of visiting one or more.

 My trip took me to four Pueblos Mágicos, all of which did not disappoint.
 Sayulita, which I mentioned in my previous blog, Viva Mexico.
-It is really close to Puerto Vallarta, so if you are planning an all-inclusive trip, it’s certainly worth getting off of the resort and checking out this beautiful town.
+Sayulita is really close to Puerto Vallarta, so if you are planning an all-inclusive trip, it’s certainly worth getting off of the resort and checking out this beautiful town.
 Sayulita has such a special place in my heart, and is a perfect place to plan a little romantic getaway!

 I also had the chance to visit Pátzcuaro, which was part of the Tarascan Empire and existed before the Spanish conquistadors landed.
-The town was founded in the 1320s, and after the Spanish rolled in, Vasco de Quiroga made it the original capital of Michoacán.
+It was founded in the 1320s, and after the Spanish rolled in, Vasco de Quiroga made it the original capital of Michoacán.
 Visually, Pátzcuaro is stunning.
 The white and red buildings are a beautiful contrast to the surrounding lush green mountains.
 The town screams of history and offers some of the most amazing handicrafts from the Purépecha artisans.
 You can pick up amazing textiles, jewellery, sculptures, pottery, and small gifts to take home.

 In the town square of Pátzcuaro, you can often catch great performances, one of the best celebrations for Dia de Muertos, and an incredible nativity scene (or Nacimiento) at Christmas time.
 I’ll make sure to post pictures of that this Christmas!

-So, after Vasco de Quiroga died, Michoacán moved the capital to Morelia, which back then was called Valladolid and is one of the first cities of “New Spain”.
+So, after Vasco de Quiroga died, the state of Michoacán moved the capital to Morelia, which was then called Valladolid and is one of the first cities of “New Spain”.
 Morelia is an incredibly special place and is well deserving of its status as a Pueblo Magico.
 The city centre is a UNESCO World Heritage site with surrounding 16th & 17th century stone buildings.
 As you walk through the centre, you’ll pass through large archways, Spanish-styled buildings which now house museums, hotels, cafes, restaurants and more.
 You’ll discover hidden plazas, squares, shops and mercados throughout, which presents numerous opportunities to bring home a few souvenirs.

 One of the most impressive views was that of the pink stone cathedral while eating delicious tamales at Lu Cocina Michoacana.
 The Catedral de Morelia took 84 years to build and is constructed from local pink stone.
 Inside you’ll find the “monumental organ” which was imported from Germany in 1905 and consists of 4600 pipes (or flutes).
-If you have the chance to enter, I highly recommend it, you won’t be disappointed.
+If you have the chance to enter, I highly recommend it.
+You won’t be disappointed.

 Another amazing place to walk around is the Colegio de San Nicolas, close to the square.
 Now referred to Universidad Michoacana de San Nicolás de Hidalgo, the university is still in operation and is the oldest university in the Americas!
-The university went by a different name and has ties to our friend Vasco mentioned above, but was restructured and renamed after the Mexican Revolution.
+It went by a different name and has ties to our friend Vasco mentioned above, but was restructured and renamed after the Mexican Resolution.
 The structure is absolutely gorgeous with its archways, incredible gardens, and courtyard.
 You’ll find beautifully painted murals depicting historical events of the area, and about a million angles to take photos from.